intel-analytics/ipex-llm/python/orca/example/openvino/README.md

 ## Options
 * `--image` The path where the images are stored.
 It can be either a folder or an image path.
 Local file system, HDFS and Amazon S3 are supported.
 * `--model` The path to the TensorFlow object detection model.
-* `--model_type` The type of the TensorFlow model.
-In this example, we use "faster_rcnn_resnet101_coco".
-If you download other models, you need to change to the corresponding model_type.

 ## Results
 We print the detection result of the first image to the console.